foobacca/foobacca-event-notes/PyConUK2013/index.rst

 * Test driven madness has also been done at Europython - http://www.youtube.com/watch?v=Nj4nwh_VrPM
 * https://speakerdeck.com/pramttl/virtualization-with-ganeti-setting-up-your-private-cluster-on-commodity-hardware

-And my slides and notes are at https://github.com/foobacca/reduce-django-page-size
+And the slides and notes for my talk are at https://github.com/foobacca/reduce-django-page-size